Ollymid/Project-0/README.md

 ### Technologies used

-The list of the languages, frameworks, lib used in the project:
+The list of the languages, frameworks etc used in the project:

 - HTML5
 - SASS